-New in 2013, The Little Britches Show will be expanded to include all species and will be held during Family Day on the Sunday of the Fair.
+The Little Britches Show was expanded to include all species and will be held during Family Day on the Sunday of the Fair.
 A separate set of rules and entry form can be found on the Fair's website or at the Fair Office for this show.
 A formal exhibit entry is no longer required.
 This class is for ribbon only.
 A trophy sponsored in memory of Francis and Betty Bebow will be awarded to the top show person.